 See Related: Best Posters on Saving Earth

 According to the FAO, severe hunger and malnutrition affect as much as 30% of the world’s population.
 Access to resources is one of the contributing factors; budgetary constraints also contribute to the world hunger problem.

 See Related: Best Energy Efficient Electric Fireplaces

-Spoiled harvests contribute to the larger world hunger problem: every lost crop is more food wasted.
+Spoiled harvests contribute to the world hunger problem: every lost crop is more food wasted.
 GMO crops can remain in storage longer by comparison.

 See Related: Most Ethical Gemstones: Is Ethical Mining Possible?

-4. Genetically engineered crops require less pesticides.
+4. Genetically engineered crops require fewer pesticides.

 See Related: Most Beautiful Eco-Friendly Area Rugs